codegirls/materials/2014-03-25-javascript-steps.md

 `//`.
 JavaScript ignores those so you can write anything you want in them.

-You should try out all the code below.
-Type it in the console and see what it does.
-And then try to change it a bit and see how the result you get back changes.

-Really, try changing **everything**.
+Try changing **everything**.
 The values, the names, everything.
-If you're not changing anything, you're missing something.
-You can't do anything wrong.
-In the worst case, you can make your browser crash, but even that is an advanced topic. :)
+That's how you learn how it works.
+If you changed something and it still works you'll know you have understood it.

+So if you see a heading and haven't tried the examples *and* changed stuff, go back and do it. :)

 And one more thing: We recommend to go through these examples with someone else.
-That way you can help each other along, try explaining things (this always helps!) and hopefully it's a bit more fun when it gets a bit difficult.
+That way you can help each other along, try explaining things (this always helps!) and hopefully it's a more fun when it gets a bit difficult.

 So, let's go.